z--m-n/svg-text-flow/README.md

  * the text may not show correctly in SVG viewers such as web browsers
  * the text may not show up in another SVG editor

-In the meantime, the SVG editor Inkscape (version 0.9) uses an implementation for text flow not found in the SVG specification, whereas foreignObject elements (non-SVG, XHTML) are not widely supported yet.
+The SVG editor Inkscape (version 0.9) uses its own implementation for text flow not found in the SVG specification, whereas foreignObject elements (non-SVG, XHTML) are not widely supported yet.

 ## What can I find here?